roberteisenberg/dapr_demo/deployments/kubernetes-phase7-ai/README.md

 1. **Place workflow orders** — Build up pending orders using "Workflow Order"
 2. **Click "Copy for AI"** — Formats all pending orders as a fraud review prompt, copies to clipboard
 3. **Paste into Claude** — Open [claude.ai](https://claude.ai) or Claude Desktop
-4. **Get fraud assessments** — Claude scores each order 0-100 with reasoning and ship/cancel recommendations
+4. **Get fraud assessments** — Claude scores each order 0-100 with reasoning
 5. **Ship or Cancel** — Return to the app and act on Claude's advice

 ![Orders panel showing manual workflow orders pending review](docs/images/manual-fraud-review-orders.png)